 As per Gallup research, the number of people working remotely has increased from 39% to 43% between 2012-16.
 But the virtual team concept became more vigilant after the pandemic in 2020.
 In fact, 80% of global corporate work policy shifted to virtual team collaboration during the COVID-19 crisis.

-Thus, this post is for you if you aren't familiar with the benefits of virtual teams, and its challenges.
-We have dissected different layers of virtual teams ahead to help you grow your business in 2022.
+Thus, this post is for you if you aren't familiar with the benefits of virtual teams, and their challenges.
+We have dissected different layers of virtual teams ahead to help you grow your business in 2023.

 So, let's get to know virtual teams a lot better.